Novartis Venture Fund

 Professor of Biology, Massachusetts Institute of Technology; Member, Whitehead Institute for Biomedical Research.

-Dr. Beat Steffen is a Principal in Basel, Switzerland.
-Prior to joining Novartis Venture Fund, he worked at Novartis Pharmaceuticals in commercial roles in the US and in Switzerland launching several products mainly in the cardiovascular area.
+Dr. Beat Steffen is a Principal at NVF in Basel, Switzerland.
+Prior to joining NVF, he worked at Novartis Pharmaceuticals in commercial roles in the US and in Switzerland launching several products mainly in the cardiovascular area.
 Beat joined Novartis from Wellington Partners Venture Capital where he worked with biotech and medical device startup companies.
 Prior to that, he was at McKinsey & Company in Zurich working with clients in the pharmaceutical industry.
 Beat is a Swiss-trained physician having focused in cardiovascular surgery and intensive care.
 He graduated from the University of Zurich Medical School and qualified as a Medical Doctor in Basel.
 Beat holds an MBA with distinction from INSEAD.
-Beat serves on the board of AlloCyte.

 Lemonaid Health is leading a second wave of telehealth where technology algorithms power quality care.
 Lemonaid leverages evidence-based guidelines and the most up-to-date clinical protocols to offer a service direct to consumer for less than typical co-pays.
 Lemonaid is focused on creating a revolutionized patient experience and improving and optimizing clinical care through the advancements in machine learning and AI.